XXY1227/topino/doc/README.md

 ### Object properties bar

 On the right side of the _Topino_ interface, you can find the _Object Properties_.
-It can display either object properties of the imported image (if nothing is selected) or properties of objects on the image such as the inlet depending on what is currently selected.
+It can display either object properties of the imported image (if nothing is selected) or properties of objects (e.g. inlet positioning grid) depending on what is currently selected.

 Let us explore _Inlet properties_ first.
 For this, make sure that the inlet you created in the previous step is selected: